 This is a cultural mask of the Brunka tribe worn in their annual ceremonial event: Danza de los Diablitos (in the village of Boruca 2018-2019).
-Representing a Brunka ancestor, this odd piece, a strange beastie, represents the defending autochtonous population against the invading European/colonial forces.
+Representing a Brunka ancestor, this odd piece, a jaguar transformation, represents the defending autochtonous population against the invading European/colonial forces.

 Carved from a tree trunk segment of local balsa wood and painted, this used, or ‘danced’, diablito mask was worn during the full duration of this 3 day ceremony (over 3 years) and still featuring head straps.
 The type of fauna this mask represents is rather ambiguous – a mammalian it definitely is!
 Valuable context image accompanies this piece.

 - Tribe: Brunka (Boruca)

 - Artist: Alberto Leiva M.

 - Size: 11″ x 17 1/2″ (28cm x 45cm)